 Wondering what to wear in Rome?
-We’ve got the do’s and don’ts of what you need to add to your Italy packing list when visiting this fabulous city.
+We’ve got the do’s and don’ts of what to add to your Italy packing list when visiting this fabulous city.
 Keep reading to learn more!

 What to Wear in Rome: Italy Packing List